Mentor Student Travel Awards

 - A letter of support from the applicant’s major professor addressing the student’s abilities and potential and briefly summarizing the student’s current research.
 The reference letter should be sent directly by the individual writing the letter, not the applicant.
 To assist the judging committee in making Mentor “assignments” to award winners, inclusion of comments regarding which mentor(s) would be most appropriate for the student are welcome but not required.

-To apply: Send your application as a single electronic file in PDF format, containing all documents listed above to: email@example.com.
+To apply: Complete the application form.
+Send your application as a single electronic file in PDF format, containing all documents listed above to: email@example.com.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
 The file name should contain: the last name of the applicant -“award name” Application (e.g. Smith-Travel Application).
 Confidential letters of reference should be sent separately to: firstname.lastname@example.org.
 The letter of reference file name should contain: the last name of the applicant-award name-referee letter (e.g. Smith-Travel-Jackson Letter).
 The application will be considered to have arrived once all electronic files have been received by the deadline.
 All documents must be in English to be considered.

 Note: Applicants can expect a notification email from the Awards Committee regarding the outcome of their application within approximately 45 days of the application deadline, in time to register for the annual MSA meeting.